-This is the second article I’m publishing on Substack, but it really should have been the first.
-I want to dive into RARE SENSE, why I feel it’s important, and how it might help you.
+This is the second article I’m publishing on Substack, but it should have been the first.
+I want to dive into RARE SENSE, why it’s important, and how it might help you.

-I’ve also found more solace and inspiration in the voices of the afflicted than the accredited.
-Hopefully, I can motivate others to speak up too, so that we might collectively express an attitude of courage, tenacity, and unity.
+I’ve also found more solace and inspiration in the voices of the afflicted than in the accredited.
+Hopefully, I can motivate others to speak up too, so we might collectively express an attitude of courage, tenacity, and unity.
 After all, we’re the ones in the arena.
-As Maximus says in “Gladiator,”
+As Maximus says in Gladiator,

 We’ve got a better chance of survival if we work together.
 Do you understand?
 If we stay together, we survive.

 RARE SENSE isn’t a me thing.
 It’s a we thing.

 Lastly, remember that the ultimate power is yours, regardless of what you read here.
 A great counselor is essentially helping you help you.
 We as individuals possess the extent to which any advice has on our thoughts and actions.
 Words themselves possess no salubrious or deleterious effects.

 No matter who you are, I think you might find RARE SENSE useful to improve your mind.
 Maybe it can even allow us all to perform better as humans.
 So without further ado, let’s start with a brief overview of its basic tenets.

 Everybody understands the importance of physical fitness.
 The healthier our bodies, the more capable we are, and the more enjoyable our lives can become.
 This classic approach is based on diet, exercise, and recovery.
 It’s a simple model.
 Eat well, work out, get enough sleep, and you’ll be healthy, barring any diseases.

 But recently, the term human performance has become the rage.
 The idea is to level up physical health; to optimize it through various dietary and workout regimens, bio-hacks, and technology like wearables and trackers.